Babybel: Advertising

 An advertising jingle associated with the product plays on the lyrics of the song "Barbara Ann" by The Regents.
 Use of said jingle started in France in the end of the 1970s, and then emerged to other parts of Europe and French-Canada by the start of the 1990s.
 They tout the product as an "always on the go and ready for anything" snack cheese.

 The advertising for Babybel in the UK in the late 1990s and early 2000s had the slogan "Too tasty to share".

 As of 2012, a recording of the song "Get in Line" by I'm from Barcelona has been used in their adverts, where the band rerecorded the song with a children's choir.
 In August 2012, there was controversy over its promotional use of the French slogan "Des vacances de malade mental" ("having a mental holiday", or literally "holidaying like a mentally ill person") which was deemed offensive to people with learning difficulties or mental illnesses.

+In January 2026, Babybel teamed up with American music producer Timbaland to produce limited edition 3-inch vinyl records, Mini Wax Tracks, featuring pop and EDM remixes of the latter's song "I'm Your Baby".
+Timbaland said of the collaboration, "Working with Babybel on Mini Wax Tracks was just pure fun.
+I wanted to keep the playful energy of 'I'm Your Baby' while adding my own sound.
+It’s creative, unexpected, and all about bringing good energy to something small but mighty."